 The Hardingstone building seems to have had limited provision for providing work for its inmates amongst whom were unemployed lace workers.
 Some work was provided at the old Wootton workhouse site, with Hardingstone providing residential accommodation.
 This included a day nursery where unmarried mothers left their children while they went off to work.

-The workhouse closed in around 1927 by which time passing vagrant "casuals" formed the main clientele of the workhouse.
+The workhouse closed in 1925 by which time passing vagrant "casuals" formed the main clientele of the workhouse.
 The then master, a Mr Crompton, continued for a while to find work for the vagrants in the form cutting wood and pumping water.
+In 1928, the the county council began renting rooms in the workhouse for use as a temporary school, with the yards used as playgrounds.

 The site was later used as a county council depot.
 Much of the southern parts of the building have been demolished.
 The main range to the north has now been converted into private residences.